gameshowstudio/gameshowstudio.github.io/help/tips.md

 ## Using Timers

 There are two main kinds of timers in the game (in addition to the timer for the [Timed Round](/help/timedround)).
 After you read a question, you can start the timer, and it will count down from the [Round Settings](/help/roundrules)' Time to Buzz In.
 After that timer expires, a sound will play, and the buzzers will become disabled for a brief period of time.
 This use of the timer is optional; the host can move on to the next question at his/her own pace instead of using this timer if that would be a better fit for the game.
-This timer can be hidden from the TV display by toggling the switch on the TV Pane labeled "Show Timer to Buzz In."
+This timer can be hidden from the TV display by toggling the switch on the TV Options screen labeled "Show Timer to Buzz In."

 A timer also begins automatically when a player buzzes in, counting down from the [Round Settings](/help/roundrules)' Time to Answer.
-Once the timer runs out, nothing will happen automatically; the host must still indicate whether the player answered correctly or incorrectly.
+Once the timer expires, nothing will happen automatically; the host must still indicate whether the player answered correctly or incorrectly.

 ## Making Corrections and Adjusting Team Colors